aws-samples/shopfloor-connectivity/docs/targets/aws-iot-core.md

 <tr class="even">
 <td>BatchInterval</td>
-<td>Interval in milliseconds after which a batch of messages is sent to the topic, even when the BatchSize or BatchCount limit is not reached.</td>
+<td>Interval in milliseconds after which a batch of messages is sent to a topic, even when the BatchSize or BatchCount limit is not reached.</td>
 <td>Int</td>
 <td>Batching is enabled by setting a value for one or more of BatchSize, BatchCount and BatchInterval.
 Whenever the number of messages, total message size or an interval is reached the buffered data is sent as an array of messages to the topic.